Just like a sports car doesn't perform well with sub-standard tires, nothing kills your outfit quite like the wrong pair of shoes.

 Elegant versions were worn by many, including actors and entertainers.

-By this point, the perforations were used for style and were similar to what we see on Brogues today.
+By this point, the perforations were used for style and were similar to what we see ontoday.

-Brogues took off popularity in the United States, and famous actors like Cary Grant and Fred Astaire helped usher in a new Brogue era.
+took off popularity in the United States, and famous actors like Cary Grant and Fred Astaire helped usher in a new era.

-There are many different types of brogues, but we would recommend going with a “Full Brogue” or “Wingtip,” as shown above.
+There are many different types of brogues, but we would recommend going with a “Full” or “Wingtip,” as shown above.
 They will likely be one of your most often worn shoes, making them an easy choice for shoes every man should own.

 This will work well with slightly more casual dress/work options.

-Due to the nature of Brogues, be careful to clean them often.
+Due to the nature of, be careful to clean them often.
 The holes perforated in the shoes can fill up very quickly with dirt and dust.

 I did the ultimate guide on how to clean, condition, and polish your dress shoes.
 Check out my shoe polish guide!

-With a strong sport and military history, chukka boots have become very popular and are a must-own boot for any man.
+With a strong sport and military history, chukka boots have become very popular and are a prime example of shoes every man should own.

 Initially worn by the British Army in the desert during World War II, this iconic boot got the nickname of “desert boot.”